ProjectDossier/ESSIR-2023-Legal-Tutorial/README.md

 For this tutorial, we leverage the Artificial Intelligence for Legal Assistance (AILA) dataset, specifically focusing on Task 1 - Precedent & Statute retrieval.
 AILA encompasses a series of shared tasks designed to create datasets and methods for solving various legal informatics challenges.

 To be more precise, we concentrate on TASK 1B, titled "Identifying relevant statutes," in a multi-stage setup.
 In the initial stage of retrieval, we explore BM25 and Splade.
-For re-ranking the top-k candidates retrieved by the first-stage retriever, we employ large language models (LLMs) with few-shot in-context reasoning with only two training instances, and fine-tuned cross-encoders with 40 training queries.
-We evaluate the re-ranker using ten queries from the validation set.
+For reranking the top-k candidates retrieved by the first-stage retriever, we employ large language models (LLMs) with few-shot in-context reasoning with only two training instances, and fine-tuned cross-encoders with 40 training queries.
+We evaluate the reranker using ten queries from the validation set.

-It is important to note that while a separate test dataset would make our cross-encoder re-ranking setup more robust, our primary goal here is to teach students how to implement and train these methods effectively.
+It is important to note that while a separate test dataset would make our cross-encoder reranking setup more robust, our primary goal here is to teach students how to implement and train these methods effectively.

 ## Tutorial plan

 Our tutorial is divided into several informative sessions:
 1. **Introduction to Legal Information Retrieval**: Presented by [Sophia Althammar](https://www.linkedin.com/in/sophia-althammer-2a93b6b9/) and [Alaa El-Ebshihy](https://www.linkedin.com/in/alaa-el-ebshihy/) and [Alaa El-Ebshihy](https://www.linkedin.com/in/alaa-el-ebshihy/), this session provides an overview of legal information retrieval.
 2. **First Stage Retrievers** (BM25 and Splade): Taught by [Tobias Fink](https://www.linkedin.com/in/tobias-fink-89b50a229/, this session explores the implementation and usage of first stage retrievers, with code available in the "first_stage_retrievers" folder.
-3. **Re-ranking** (BERT-based and Larage language model re-rankers): In the afternoon session, [Arian Askari](https://www.linkedin.com/in/arian-askari/) presents the process of fine-tuning and evaluating cross-encoder rerankers.
-This includes an investigation into how LLMs, particularly FLAN-T5, can effectively re-rank statutes based on a legal question with minimal provided examples.
+3. **reranking** (BERT-based and Larage language model rerankers): In the afternoon session, [Arian Askari](https://www.linkedin.com/in/arian-askari/) presents the process of fine-tuning and evaluating cross-encoder rerankers.
+This includes an investigation into how LLMs, particularly FLAN-T5, can effectively rerank statutes based on a legal question with minimal provided examples.
 The implementation of the reranking stage is available in the "llms_transformers_rerankers" folder.

 Notes: